Kherai: Rituals and Practices

-Kherai dances form the main ritual of Kherai puja.
+Kherai dances form the main ritual of Kherai.
 For a period of three days and nights, Kherai dances are performed to revere the holy Bathou and other deities.
-Doudini or Deodhani (female exorcist) is the chief dancer amd all rituals are performed by her and she is guided by the Douri, the Ojha and a Githal.
-Also two drum beaters, two flutists and two "Jotha" players are necessary to perform Kherai puja.
+Doudini or Deodhani (female exorcist) is the chief dancer and all rituals are performed by her and she is guided by the Douri, the Ojha and a Githal.
+Also two drum beaters, two flautists and two "Jotha" players are necessary to perform Kherai.

-During Puja, first, the Ojha enchants a spell on the Doudini and it is called "Alongikhangnai", second, she falls in trance, and in the third stage, she is believed to be converted into a spiritual being.
+During Kherai, first, the Ojha enchants a spell on the Doudini and it is called "Alongikhangnai", second, she falls in trance, and in the third stage, she is believed to be converted into a spiritual being.
 Then she sings tales of gods and goddesses.
 Also, She dances which resemble the nature of gods and goddesses.

 Dance forms of the Doudini are 1.Doudini Onsranai 2.Bathou Tharnai Eba Phwtharnai 3.Damju Phetharnai 4.Buhum Ha Swrjini 5.Dahal-Thungri Shibnai Mwsanai 6.Sa Gwlao Bonai Mwsanai 7.Khwijwma Fonai 8.Thungri Lanai 9.Gandwola Bwnnai 10.Khopri sibnai mwsanai 11.Khamao Barkhwnai mwsanai 12.Badali Birnai mwsanai 13.Mwicha Gelenai mwsanai 14.Bhathou Gidingnai 15.Nao bhasainai 16.Muphur Gelenai 17.Mainao Borainai 18.Mwcha Gelenai 19.Gorai Dabranai 20.Nao Jaoni 21.Dao Thwi Lwngnai Mwsanai 22.Zaraphagla Mwsanai 23.Thenthamali Mwsanai 24.Lantha Gurzi Mwsanai 25.Daowang Buthua Mwsanai 26.Saoria-Daoria Mwsanai 27.Maozi Mengbrang Gelenai 28.Neolai Gelenai Mwsanai 29.Mwchaglangnai mwsanai.